Los Angeles Kings Logo

 What does the “Los Angeles Kings” logo represent?

 The Los Angeles Kings logo is a pentagonal shield with a black background and a triple contour.
 It is divided into two parts and resembles a downward arrow.
-Inside are two large letters (L and A, denoting the team’s location), as well as a classic-style imperial crown.
+Inside are two large letters (L and A, denoting the team’s location) and a classic-style imperial crown.

 Have the “Los Angeles Kings” changed their logo?

 Yes, the LA Kings have changed their logo several times.
 The latest adjustments were made in 2019.
-They only concerned the frame, consisting of three stripes: white, purple-silver, and black.
-But the most radical changes occurred in 2011 when there was a transition to a minimalist design with a shield, crown, and abbreviation.
+They only concerned the frame, which now consists of three stripes: white, purple-silver, and black.
+However, the most radical changes occurred in 2011, when the design transitioned to a minimalist design with a shield, crown, and abbreviation.

 Where did the “Los Angeles Kings” get their name?